 Threat Prevention: The threat prevention service reduces exposure to security risks, such as malware, viruses, and phishing attacks.
 Email filters detect and manage incoming mail that could be spam or phishing messages.
 Attachments and links are also scanned and unsafe material blocked.
 Please note: Although technology solutions improve security, good judgement remains your best defense against phishing and other scams.

 UConn offers multiple solutions for safe, secure file storage.
 These solutions are backed up to prevent data loss and facilitate file sharing.

 Personal Storage: These options are ideal for individuals.

 - Microsoft OneDrive: Faculty, staff, and students have access to OneDrive via Office 365.
 It provides unlimited, virtual file storage and options for sharing files.
-OneDrive is typically used by individuals for their files.
+Faculty and staff should save all work-related files on OneDrive.

 Departmental Storage: These options are ideal for teams or groups of employees.

 - Departmental (Q) Drive: Faculty, staff, and student employees may be granted access to a shared directory to store files accessible to the group.
 The files on the Q: drive persist, even if one person with access leaves the University.

 Wired: The UConn wired network will give you the fastest connection and does not require authentication.
 If a network jack in your area does not work or is blocked with a small plug, contact the ITS Technology Support Center to have it activated.

 Wireless (Wi-Fi): You can connect to the wireless network three ways:

-- UConn-Secure: If you are affiliated with UConn and have a NetID, use this connection while on campus.
+- UCONN-SECURE: If you are affiliated with UConn and have a NetID, use this encrypted connection while on campus.